 The Bible tells us then that Esau despised his birthright.

 The Hebrew word used here is bazah and means to hold in contempt, to be worthless.
 He saw everything his birthright afforded him now and in the future, worthless because of momentary hunger.

 How many times do we FEEL like we are just going to die if we don’t get what we want?

 He allowed his physical discomfort to distort his sense of need.
+He allowed his flesh to make a decision that would alter his life.
 At that moment, he felt like all the blessings in the world would be useless if he were dead.

 What are we willing to give up to meet our immediate need?
 What do we sacrifice in order to fulfill the NOW?

 How do we allow fear to override faith in our circumstances?

 I have done it.
 We all have done it at one time or another.

 Never Settle for Less

 The problem with instant gratification is it often comes with regret.
 Once we get what we wanted we soon realize the extent of what we gave up to get it.